Virtual Collaboration: How To Tackle Remote Team Challenges with Ease

 Lack of Resources

 Your team must have access to the resources they need to accomplish their goals.
 In a traditional office environment, it’s a lot easier to find these resources than it is remotely.
-It’s up to you, as the manager, to ensure that your virtual team has tools to do their tasks and also knows exactly where to look for the resources they may need.
+It’s up to you, as the manager, to ensure that your virtual team has the tools to do their tasks and also knows exactly where to look for the resources they may need.

 Poor Project Management